IvanSeagull/IvanSeagull/README.md

 <br/>
 <h2>About me:</h2>
 <h4>
 I am an ordinary guy from Moscow who is keen on programming and creating something new.
 I am far from the best in this business.
 But I am very stubborn and assiduous.
-I have already completed several projects.
-But that's not all.
-I still have a bunch of plans and many projects that I want to realize.
-So stay tuned, hope it will be fun
 </h4>
 <br/>